robdrimmie/imtg/devlog/rmd/plan.md

 so what is the actual code work I can do now?
 Tests!
 SHEESH

 So I can comment out the whole of Test.spec.js. q

+20221211 1339 okay I didn't do much after that last night but the test suite passes now.
+Since that is working what was the work I wanted to be doing but was blocked by? `  - * impact mob generation and loot generation`

+Right, tile attributes.
+I was making a Regions class to encapsulate a bunch of the region logic that's going on, because having the impact on attributes that I'm hoping to have is going to have to do a bunch of "what are the attributes of the other regions and how does that impact which stats I modify by how much?"

+1515 okay, Regions class.

+1519 So I moved the regions array from Board to it and populateRegions fails because it loops through the regions.

+Do I call something in regions and pass in the things it needs?
+Sure maybe why not.

+1520 I don't even need to call something, this should happen in the constructor

+1531 okay I have a Regions class